jaydenspurgiasz/event-scout/README.md

 ### End-to-End (E2E) Tests

 The project uses Playwright for end-to-end testing.
-The E2E tests require both the backend and frontend servers to be running.

 To run the E2E tests: